iraq

 The last surviving Gnostic religion, Mandaeism pre-dates Christianity.
 Adherents venerate John the Baptist.
 Water is central to the religion - it is believed necessary to purify the mind and body.
 Weddings, funerals and other religious ceremonies are held on riverbanks in waist-deep water.
 The most devout Mandaeans even baptise their food before eating.

-Layth is one of tens of thousands of Iraqi Mandaeans that have fled their country since the 2003 US-led invasion.
-He now lives in East Amman, Jordan, and is awaiting resettlement to the United States.
-He seeks a country where he and his family can practise his religion freely without harassment - or fear for their lives.
+Layth is one of tens of thousands of Iraqi Mandaeans who have fled their country since the 2003 US-led invasion.
+He now lives in East Amman, Jordan, and is awaiting resettlement in the United States.
+He seeks a country where he and his family can practise their religion freely without harassment — or fear for their lives.

 Layth then rented a house, but was soon evicted.
 "The owners of the place knew we were not Muslims, so they came with guns and started threatening my wife.
 Because I didn't own the house, I couldn't do anything," he said.